tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * Again, the RNN LSTM model performs better, especially by observing the F1-score.

 * Finally, we make a visual analysis of model performance by plotting the ROC curve and computing the AUC.
-We use the `roc_curve` and `auc` methods from `sklearn`
+We use the `roc_curve` and `auc` methods from `sklearn`.

   ```python
   # Import the roc_curve and auc metrics from sklearn